 Information and Resources Regarding Meal Services

-As we settle into a regular class schedule with distance learning through at least November 5, our meal service will be:
+As we settle into a regular class schedule with distance learning, our meal service will be:

 - Mondays: 2 days’ worth of food